The Serious Danger Of Fake News On Social Media [+Examples]

 - Use and cite credible sources—many readers are becoming increasingly sceptical of sponsored content.
 To combat this, it’s imperative to use credible resources in your content, and cite them.
 This makes content well-labelled and gives the reader the information they need to make up their own mind.

 - Create authentic content—content that is created with a desire to genuinely help people always shines through.
 Make sure the content you create is honest, authentic, and addresses the key points for the topic.
+On a separate note, to keep your content efforts on the right track, make sure you measure your content using the most important metrics for content marketing.

 - Accurate headlines—ensure that your headlines and content titles are an accurate representation of the content, and that your images are appropriate.